 Vitamin C is involved in many important biochemical processes in our body.
 This vitamin also protects our body cells as an antioxidant.
 Vitamin C is as well necessary for the formation of collagen.
 This protein is present in the connective and supporting tissue of our body.
 In addition, the vitamin is involved in the regulation of the oxygen supply to the cells.
 It contributes to keeping the skin and gums healthy.

 Vitamin C also plays an important role in wound healing.
 We also need vitamin C for the formation of bones and cartilage tissue.
 Especially in the high season of colds, we need ascorbic acid the most.
-Peppers, mangos, pineapple, oranges, lemons, green cabbage and Brussels sprouts are all especially rich in this vitamin.
+Peppers, mangos, pineapple, oranges, lemons, green cabbage, and Brussels sprouts are all especially rich in this vitamin.

 Most of us know the vitamin Biotin for its effect on hair and skin.
 Fortunately, many foods contain it by nature.
 But biotin is also essential for the healthy growth of body cells.
 It also goes by the name vitamin H, because a deficiency of it has negative effects on the health of skin and hair.
 Biotin belongs to the B vitamins and performs various functions in the human body.
 This vitamin is particularly important for the healthy growth of the cells of skin tissue, blood, and male sex hormones.
 Biotin is a so-called coenzyme.
-Hence, it plays an important role in carbohydrate, fat and protein metabolism.
+Hence, it plays an important role in carbohydrate, fat, and protein metabolism.
 It also supports kidney and bone marrow function.
 Biotin is contained in many different foods, but often only in small amounts.
-Good sources of biotin are yeast, eggs (not raw!), sardines, nuts, liver, lentils, oat flakes, cauliflower, mushrooms and soybeans.
+Good sources of biotin are yeast, eggs (not raw!), sardines, nuts, liver, lentils, oat flakes, cauliflower, mushrooms, and soybeans.

 Niacin is needed in the body to build coenzymes.
 Those are substances that are essential for certain enzyme reactions, like breaking down foods and boosting your energy metabolism.
 It is therefore important for all our body cells so they can obtain energy from the nutrients carbohydrates, fats, and proteins.
 In addition, niacin regulates the moisture content of our skin.
 It is also used for the formation of messenger substances in the brain.
 Animal and plant foods such as yeast, nuts, and milk contain this vitamin.

 Pantothenic acid also belongs to the B vitamins.
-Like niacin it is important for the energy metabolism.
+Like niacin, it is important for energy metabolism.
 Fatty acids, cell walls, cholesterol, hormones, antibodies, and blood need it to build themselves.
 It also promotes hair growth and keeps mucous membranes healthy.
 Pantothenic acid is found in almost all foods, but often only in small amounts.
-Yeast, liver, egg yolk, whole grain products, nuts and seeds contain a particularly high amount of pantothenic acid.
+Yeast, liver, egg yolk, whole grain products, nuts, and seeds contain a particularly high amount of pantothenic acid.
 The vitamin is very sensitive to heat.
 Hence, you should also eat foods rich in pantothenic acid that are not heated, like unroasted, natural nuts.

-Some people still call vitamin B1 “Thiamine“.
+Some people still call vitamin B1 "Thiamine".
 However, it plays an important role in carbohydrate metabolism as a coenzyme.
 It is a component of an enzyme that breaks down glucose.
 This then serves our body cells as a source of energy.
-Especially nerves, muscles and brain need glucose.
+Especially nerves, muscles, and the brain need glucose.
 So they depend on a sufficient supply of vitamin B1.
 Whole grain products, wheat germ, legumes, and pork fillet are particularly rich in this vitamin.

 Because of its yellow color, food producers often add vitamin B2 as a colorant.
 This vitamin is also important for the formation of coenzymes in energy metabolism.
 It is particularly important during pregnancy.
 This is due to its great importance for the growth and development of the embryo.
 This vitamin is contained mainly in dairy products, eggs, and meat.
 But also vegetables, especially green leafy vegetables, contain vitamin B2.
 It is heat-stable and sensitive to light.